MitroiuBogdan/CukePhantom/README.md

 ---

-## 🧪 PhantomHunter (Testing Module)
+## 🧪 PhantomBridge (Testing Module)

-**PhantomHunter** is the dedicated testing module for GlassGate.
-It combines the power of **Cucumber** (for behavior-driven development) and **Playwright** (for browser-level testing) to verify both the proxy's correctness and the content rendering pipeline.
+**PhantomBridge** is the dedicated testing module for GlassGate.
+It leverages the combined power of **Cucumber** for behavior-driven test scenarios and **Playwright** for full-browser automation, ensuring that the proxied webpages are not only delivered correctly, but rendered and functioning as expected on the client side.

 ### Key Capabilities:

-- ✅ BDD Scenarios (via Cucumber)
+- ✅ BDD Scenarios with **Cucumber**
+  Write human-readable tests that define expected behaviors of the proxy and target webpages.

-- 🕵️‍♂️ End-to-end testing with real browser interaction (via Playwright)
+- 🕵️‍♂️ Full browser automation with **Playwright**
-- 👻 Ghost-like test execution — quietly validating content, structure, and response codes
+  Simulates real-world rendering and user interaction to validate the integrity of retrieved pages.

+- 🔗 **End-to-End Verification**
+  The proxy and testing module are tightly integrated, with tests verifying actual HTML output and rendering post-proxy.

+- 👻 Phantom-level precision
+  Executes in the background, inspecting structure, content, and visual correctness silently and effectively.

 ---